 Kamlesh Barot: Most of the time restaurant business is not done out of passion, and merely done more as a cash-cow.
 When restaurateurs try exploiting staff as just a resource and not as a talent, then the problem starts.
 Most of the time restaurant owners poach staff from other restaurants.
 They give them a huge raise to take the offer.
 This results in high attrition rate.
 It also rises because there is no incentives or growth plan for employees to stay back.
 Timely promotion and value systems, where there are learning and growth prospects can arrest attrition issues.
 The employees should know if they stick around, they would be able to grow in their career.

-POSist: There are a lot of new age entrepreneurs who wants to grow fast.
+Posist: There are a lot of new age entrepreneurs who want to grow fast.
 What are your views on restaurant expansion?
 When should one think of opening new outlets?

 Kamlesh Barot: According to me, you should think ahead of opening new outlets once the organic expansion starts happening.
 The restaurateur or hotelier should have enough technical knowledge to copy the system and processes of the first outlet’s success.
 The process should be robust enough and have no loopholes in operations.
 That is when one should think of duplicating or opening the new outlet.

 We sold the company which has 65 outlets, most of them following the franchising route.
 Also, we advised all our franchise owners to acquire an old restaurant which has been closed.
 This is because the infrastructure is in place already; you just need to put other things in place.
 That’s one way to expand.
 Angel funding and venture funding are also options for restaurant business expansion.

 Posist: How do you see foodservice is growing in India?
 What kind of new trends will come in near future?

 Kamlesh Barot: Recently demonetization was a big blow to the industry.
 Now with that, the growth we were pegging was around 9.6 percent compared to 7.6 percent GDP, which is moving up.